 The Greater Gallatin Homeless Action Coalition (GGHAC) was formed to network and create a community strategic plan to address homelessness within our community.
 The Coalition was formed under the ‘Continuum of Care’ model, existing across the country.

-Emergency Shelter exists within our community in very limited fashions: Haven, for female victims of domestic violence (and their children); Hope House, for individuals suffering severe mental health crises, capped at a 5 day stay; Family Promise, for employable families, capped at 3 families (maximum 15 participants) for a duration of 90 days; and formerly Amos House, for homeless males over age 18, capped at a 7 day stay.
-HRDC operates programs that assist families in obtaining permanent housing, and has recently been awarded new grant funds to provide further transitional housing opportunities within the community, yet is still unable to immediately serve someone experiencing homelessness.
+Emergency Shelter exists within our community in very limited fashions: Services include HAVEN, for female victims of domestic violence (and their children); Hope House, for individuals suffering severe mental health crises, capped at a 5 day stay; Family Promise, for employable families, capped at 3 families (maximum 15 participants) for a duration of 90 days.
+HRDC operates programs that assist families in obtaining permanent housing, and has recently been awarded new grant funds to provide further transitional housing opportunities within the community.
+Despite the existing services HRDC is unable to immediately serve everyone experiencing homelessness.
 Housing workshops are offered twice weekly in Bozeman and once weekly in Livingston to provide resources and case management services for those who are currently experiencing homelessness or at risk of becoming homeless (current eviction notice).

-Further, HRDC has provided homeless placement services (security deposit, rental assistance, case management services, housing search assistance) to more than 240 households within the last fiscal year.
-Each of these households was without housing at the time they reached out to HRDC for assistance.
+Further, HRDC has provided homeless placement services (security deposit, rental assistance, case management services, housing search assistance) to more than 600 households within the last fiscal year.
+Each of these households was at risk of losing or without housing at the time they reached out to HRDC for assistance.
 They were each ineligible for existing shelter services available within the community.

 GGHAC’s mission is to prevent any loss of life within our community due to the elements by providing a facility with heat and plumbing available to all populations.
 GGHAC’s mission is also to document the need and utilization of a warming center facility, combined with specific demographics of those who participate in order to effectively advise the community of how to best focus its resources to serve the ‘homeless’ population regardless of age or circumstance.

 Thus, during a 2010 fall GGHAC meeting, a committee was established to look at a short-term, immediate response to the need for ‘a warm place’ for someone to seek shelter.
-The committee was responsible for all operations of the Warming Center facility last year and recommended to GGHAC that the Warming Center be re-opened during the 2011-2012 winter season.
+The Warming Center committee and HRDC have been responsible for all operations of the Warming Center facility for the last three years.